 St Andrews is a town designed for exploring.
 The medieval layout of the town centre remains intact, with the main shopping areas concentrated in Market Street and South Street, with Bell Street and Church Street connecting the two principal streets.
 Take time to explore – on foot – and take pleasure at the surprises and delights you will find.

 There are some ancient historic buildings to explore (the Castle and Cathedral are must-sees), museums (including the British Golf Museum), as well as the stunning beaches with all they have to offer and the pier - spectacular for a walk at sunset.

-Cryanreuch is a very special house.
+Cryanreuch is a special house.
 Windmill Road is a quiet cul-de -sac just off the main road into St Andrews and the house occupies a large corner plot with extensive private garden grounds.
 You can almost see the 18th fairway of the Old Course from the front gate and the 1st tee is no more than 5 minutes walk.
-Built in the mid-1920's it is a fine example of the Arts and Crafts style of architecture and many of the house's original features remain intact but the house is also bang up to date offering all the modern services you would expect.
+Built in the mid-1920's, the house is Listed and it is a fine example of the Arts and Crafts style of architecture with many of the house's original features remaining intact.
+The house is also up to date offering the bulk of the modern services you would expect.

 The house is set back from Windmill Road with access taken via a horseshoe drive which has ample parking for at least 4 cars.
 Through the front door is a small porch from which you take entry to the main hall of the house.

 Off the main hall there are a number of rooms:-

 Drawing Room, this is a gorgeous room with views over the garden.
 The room is tastefully decorated with comfortable seating.

 Directly off this room is the formal Dining Room which has been elegantly furnished and provides a marvellous venue for that special meal.